State of Connecticut Workers' Compensation Commission, John A. Mastropietro, Chairman

 St. Germain v.
 Buckingham Restaurant & Pizza, Inc., 4343 CRB-8-01-1 (January 10, 2002).

-The board affirmed the trier’s conclusion that the claimant’s accident was caused by his intoxication and thus was not compensable.
-The claimant, employed as a chef, was intoxicated and fell while carrying a vat of hot oil across a slippery kitchen floor.
-In his appeal, the claimant contended that his conduct was not wilful and serious misconduct.
-The board explained that the wilful misconduct exclusion is separate from the intoxication exclusion, and therefore an injury caused by intoxication does not also have to be wilful and serious misconduct.
+Board affirmed trier’s conclusion that claimant’s accident was caused by intoxication, and non-compensable.
+While employed as a chef, claimant became intoxicated and fell while carrying a vat of hot oil across a slippery kitchen floor.
+In his appeal, he argued that he was not guilty of wilful and serious misconduct.
+Board explained that wilful misconduct exclusion is separate from intoxication exclusion, and therefore an injury caused by intoxication need not amount to wilful and serious misconduct.

 Mason v.
 Dale Construction, Inc., 4354 CRB-3-01-1 (November 7, 2001).

-The trier denied the claimant’s motion to preclude which sought to preclude the respondents from presenting evidence regarding the claimant’s alleged intoxication at the time of the alleged injury, as the intoxication defense had not been listed on the Form 43.
-The trier ruled that whether the claimant was intoxicated at the time of the injury implicated the jurisdiction of the commission, and thus concluded that the issue of intoxication should be presented and decided.
-However, the board explained that because an issue in the case was whether there existed an employer-employee relationship (i.e. whether the claimant was acting as an independent contractor), that issue must be decided first as it implicates subject matter jurisdiction.
-On the other hand, the issue of intoxication does not involve subject matter jurisdiction, but constitutes an affirmative defense.
-The board further explained that the issue of whether the respondents could present evidence of intoxication was an evidentiary issue rather than an issue of preclusion.
-See Mason, § 31-294c, § 31-298, § 31-301, Appeal Procedure.
+Trier denied claimant’s motion to preclude, which sought to keep respondents from presenting evidence regarding his alleged intoxication at time of alleged injury on ground that intoxication defense had not been listed on Form 43.
+Trier ruled that question of intoxication at time of injury implicated Commission’s jurisdiction, and thus concluded that the issue should be presented and decided.
+However, CRB observed that another pending issue was whether there existed an employer-employee relationship (i.e. whether the claimant was acting as an independent contractor), which must be decided first as it implicates subject matter jurisdiction.
+In contrast, intoxication issue did not involve subject matter jurisdiction, but rather raised an affirmative defense.
+CRB further explained that issue of whether respondents could present evidence of intoxication was not one of preclusion.
+See also, Mason, § 31-298, § 31-301.
+Appeal procedure, § 31-294c.
+Subsequent decision at Mason, 4476 CRB-3-01-2 (April 28, 2003).

-CRB affirmed trier’s finding that claimant, who suffered serious injuries from decompression sickness, did not commit willful misconduct by increasing the altitude of the unpressurized aircraft he was piloting above 10,000 feet, and ordering the crew to continue on to their scheduled destination wearing oxygen masks.
+CRB affirmed trier’s finding that claimant, who suffered serious injuries from decompression sickness, did not commit wilful misconduct by increasing the altitude of the unpressurized aircraft he was piloting above 10,000 feet, and ordering the crew to continue on to their scheduled destination wearing oxygen masks.
 Primary issue was a question of fact, and the commissioner found the claimant’s testimony most credible.
-CRB was not in a position to find as a matter of law that the claimant’s decisionmaking as a pilot was so egregious as to constitute misconduct.
-Also cited at Burse, § 31-301.
-Factual findings; prior decision in Burse, 3480 CRB-2-96-12 (November 7, 1997), appeal dismissed, A.C.
-17825 (January 14, 1998) (subject matter jurisdiction over claim exists in Connecticut), § 31-278.
+CRB was not in a position to find as a matter of law that the claimant’s decision-making as a pilot was so egregious as to constitute misconduct.
+Supreme Court ultimately reversed decision for lack of subject matter jurisdiction over claim.
+Prior decision at Burse, 3480 CRB-2-96-12 (November 7, 1997), dismissed for lack of a final judgment, A.C.
+17825 (January 14, 1998), rev’d, 262 Conn.
+31 (2002)(Supreme Court held that CRB and trial commissioner improperly found that subject matter jurisdiction over claim existed in Connecticut, as contacts were legally insufficient), § 31-278.

 King v.
 New Britain, 3703 CRB-6-97-10 (January 12, 1999).